 Instead, two other mechanisms seem to be putting downward pressure on the PCE factor requirement of labor.
-They can be best seen when looking at Figure 7.
+They can be best seen when looking at figure 7.
 The figure plots the time series of factor requirements per dollar of PCE for labor and capital as well as the import requirements.
-As can be seen in the figure by comparing the line for "Labor" with the other two, the decline of the factor requirement of labor over the 18 years in the sample can be split into two episodes.
-In the first, from 1998-2008 when the labor requirement decline by 4 percentage points, it was offset by an increase in the import requirement.
-Thus, is consistent with the cross-industry evidence from Elsby et al. (2013) that declines in labor shares occurred in industries with more import competition, i.e. that there was import substitution of unskilled labor.
-During the second episode, from 2008-2015, the factor requirement of labor did not decline much but that of unskilled labor did, and it was offset by an increase in the factor requirement of unskilled labor.
-The decline in the factor requirement of unskilled labor coincided with an increase in the factor requirement of other non-ICT and non-RD capital.
+As can be seen in the figure by comparing the line for "Labor" with the other two, the decline in the factor requirement of labor over the 18 years of the sample can be split into two episodes.
+In the first, from 1998 to 2008, when the labor requirement declined by 4 percentage points, it was offset by an increase in the import requirement.
+This is consistent with the cross-industry evidence from Elsby and others (2013) that declines in labor shares occurred in industries with more import competition, i.e., that there was import substitution of unskilled labor.
+During the second episode, from 2008 to 2015, the factor requirement of labor did not decline much, but that of unskilled labor did, and it was offset by an increase in that of skilled labor.
+The decline in the factor requirement of unskilled labor coincided with an increase in the factor requirement of other non-ICT and non-R&D capital.
 There are several potential explanations that are consistent with such a shift in factor requirements.
-Capital-non-skilled labor substitution in response to low interest rates would be one of them.
+Capital/nonskilled-labor substitution in response to low interest rates would be one of them.

-What is most striking from Table 2 as well as Figure 7 is that there are no obvious cyclical fluctuations in the factor requirements and that what is most important is the longer-run trends.
+What is most striking from table 2 as well as figure 7 is that there are no obvious cyclical fluctuations in the factor requirements and that what is most important is the longer-run trends.
 An important caveat is the question whether the pattern in the eight years post-2008 is partly reflective of the prolonged low-interest rate regime the economy was in or a continuation of longer-run shifts in factor usage in the production of consumer goods and services.